msabrowser/-MSABrowser.github.io/index.md

 ##  Contributing & Feedback
-MSABrowser is released as an open-source and web-based software under GNU General Public License, version 3.0 (GPLv3).
+MSABrowser is released as an open-source and web-based software under MIT license.
 The visualizer, documentation, all source code and examples are available on [https://thekaplanlab.github.io/](https://thekaplanlab.github.io/) and at GitHub repository [https://github.com/thekaplanlab/msabrowser](https://github.com/thekaplanlab/msabrowser).

 Moreover, please do not hesitate to `open an issue via Github` if you have any suggestion or feedback.